Sprinter05/gochat/doc/SPECIFICATION.md

 The connection to the server can be established using either **plain TCP** or **TLS** (implementation is optional), recommending the use of ports `9037` and `8037` respectively, although these can be changed.

 When connecting to the server it is important to know that *any malformed packet* will automatically close the connection.
+It is recommended for the server to send a _Null ID_ `ERR` packet when a connection must be closed informing of the problem to the client, although it is not obligatory to do so.
 Moreover, the server should implement a **deadline** for receiving packets, after which the connection will close if nothing is received.
 A `KEEP` packet may be implemented to allow the connection to persist.

 The server can limit the amount of connected users, which means that when connection the server might be *unable to accept new clients* on the connection, in which case the connection should await until a spot is free.
 Once the client can be connected, an `HELLO` packet with a _Null ID_ will be sent to the client.